Code-Institute-Submissions/tamirgen-RPC-game_NovResub/README.md

 ### Credits

   ## Content
   * The JavaScript code was inspired by a few Youtube tutorials.
-I ended up writing a much simpler code that is very different from the ones on the tutorials, but I have to give credit to those two:
+I ended up writing a much simpler code that is very different from the those in the tutorials, but I have to give credit to those two:

       [YouTube tutorial](https://www.youtube.com/watch?v=C2_z34QFVjw)
            <br>